goshippo/about-us/README.md

 <img src=rsrcs/shipmypants.gif>

-To ensure we're working on the right thing, we use OKRs (Objectives and Key Results) and CFRs (Continuous, Feedback, Recognition) to guide and super charge the team to success.
-Here's the 4 key parts:
+To ensure we're working on the right thing, we use OKRs (Objectives and Key Results) and CFRs (Continuous, Feedback, Recognition) to guide and super charge the team.

+OKR's 4 Key Parts:

 - Focus - pick 2-3 objectives that really matter
 - Align - make sure every person and team across the company are aligned
 - Track - see if the results are bearing fruit, change course as needed
 - Stretch - aim high and stretch your goal and your mind to accomplish great things

-Use CFRs to establish a learning culture
+CFRs to encourage and guide the team

 - Continuous - Constant coaching and mentoring
 - Feedback - Give specific and timely feedback
 - Recognition - celebrate the wins and the learnings